Plaid Cymru: Fifth National Assembly/Senedd (2016–2021)

 In September 2018, Adam Price won the party's leadership election, defeating the incumbent Leanne Wood and fellow challenger Rhun ap Iorwerth.
 In October 2018, it was regarded as left-wing populist by Massetti Emmanuel in the Comparative European Politics academic journal.

 In the Brecon and Radnorshire by-election Plaid Cymru decided not to put up a candidate, but instead to support the Liberal Democrat candidate Jane Dodds in order to maximise the chance of an anti-Brexit candidate winning.

 In the 2019 United Kingdom general election, Plaid stood aside in four seats to endorse Unite to Remain candidates.
 Plaid held their four seats but saw a decrease in their popular vote.
+Also ahead of the election, Price announced the creation of an independence commission, led by former Dwyfor Meirionydd MP Elfyn Llwyd, to examine the practicality of Welsh independence and how a referendum might be held.
+The commission published its report in September 2020, recommending that an independent Wales seek EU membership, explore a confederal relationship with England and Scotland, and hold an initial multi-option referendum to gauge public opinion.
+The report was criticised by the Welsh Liberal Democrats as a mix of "fanatical politics" and "pie in the sky economics".
+In December 2020, Price pledged that a Plaid government would hold an independence referendum in its first term if the party won a majority at the 2021 Senedd election.